An Introduction to Gulp.js - SitePoint

 css— a single compiled and minified CSS file

-Your project will almost certainly be different but this structure is used for the examples below.
+Your project will almost certainly be different, but this structure is used for the examples below.

-Tip: If you’re on a Unix-based system and you just want to follow along with the tutorial, you can recreate the folder structure with the following command:
+Note: If you’re on a Unix-based system and you just want to follow along with this guide, you can recreate the source folder structure with the following command:

 Step 4: Install Gulp Locally

-You can now install Gulp in your project folder using the command:
+You can now install Gulp in your project folder using this command:

 npm install gulp --save-dev

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!